Asymptotically Euclidean Solutions of the Constraint Equations with Prescribed Asymptotics

 The first work which established the broad existence of solutions to the initial value problem for Einstein's equation admitting a complete notion of infinity, outside of the few known explicit spacetimes, was Christodoulou and Klainerman's proof of the nonlinear stability of Minkowski space \cite{sta}.
 They proved the stability of key geometric features of the maximal vacuum Cauchy development of sufficiently ``small" initial data sets that are asymptotically flat in the sense that there exists a coordinate system $(x_1,x_2,x_3)$ on the complement of a compact set in $\Sigma$ in which\footnote{For $f \in C^m(\mathbb R^n)$, we define $f = o_m(r^\delta)$ provided that $D^\alpha f = o(r^{\delta-|\alpha|})$ as $r \to \infty$ for any multi-index $\alpha$ of order $|\alpha| \leq m$.}

-We define these fall-off conditions as type (CK).
-This conclusion was later generalized by Bieri \cite{lydia1,lydia2} to initial data sets with the relaxed fall-off conditions (type (B))
+We define these falloff conditions as type (CK).
+This conclusion was later generalized by Bieri \cite{lydia1,lydia2} to initial data sets with the relaxed falloff conditions (type (B))

-In each case, one has different degrees of control on the induced fall-off rates of various curvature components as one approaches $\mathscr I^\pm$.
-As also investigated by Bieri \cite{lydia4,lydia14,lydia5}, different control still is afforded by the intermediate fall-off conditions (type (A))
+In each case, one has different degrees of control on the induced falloff rates of various curvature components as one approaches $\mathscr I^\pm$.
+As also investigated by Bieri \cite{lydia4,lydia14,lydia5}, different control still is afforded by the intermediate falloff conditions (type (A))